-This special interest group is for technical, computer, password and internet problems.
+This Special Interest Group (SIG) is for technical, computer, password and internet problems.

 MelbPC and iHelp continue the tradition of Melbourne as a unique place.
 Our group function is “Members helping Members”, whose role is to sort out Internet or General PC problems.

 This would have to be one of the best reasons for maintaining your Melbourne PC membership.